 HHEM entered into an administrative consent order, or the "ACO", in 1986 with the New Jersey Department of Environmental Protection, or the "NJDEP", with regard to certain property that it purchased in 1984 in New Jersey.
 The ACO involves investigation and remediation activities to be performed with regard to soil and groundwater contamination.
-HHEM and H&H settled a case brought by the local municipality in regard to this site in 1988 and also settled with certain of its insurance carriers.
+HHEM and H&H settled a case brought by the local municipality in regard to this site in 1998 and also settled with certain of its insurance carriers.
 HHEM is actively remediating the property and continuing to investigate effective methods for achieving compliance with the ACO.
 HHEM anticipates entering into discussions with the NJDEP to address that agency's natural resource damage claims, the ultimate scope and cost of which cannot be estimated at this time.
-Pursuant to a settlement agreement with the former owner/operator of the site, the responsibility for site investigation and remediation costs, as well as any other costs, as defined in the settlement agreement, related to or arising from environmental contamination on the property are contractually allocated 75% to the former owner/operator (with separate guaranties by the two joint venture partners of the former owner/operator for 37.5% each) and 25% jointly to HHEM and H&H after the first \$1.0 million.
-The \$1.0 million was paid solely by the former owner/operator.
-As of September 30, 2011, over and above the \$1.0 million, total investigation and remediation costs of approximately \$1.8 million and \$0.6 million have been expended by the former owner/operator and HHEM, respectively, in accordance with the settlement agreement.
+Pursuant to a settlement agreement with the former owner/operator of the site, the responsibility for site investigation and remediation costs, as well as any other costs, as defined in the settlement agreement, related to or arising from environmental contamination on the property are contractually allocated 75% to the former owner/operator (with separate guaranties by the two joint venture partners of the former owner/operator (with separate guaranties by the two joint venture partners of the former owner/operator and 4BMH after the first \$1.0 million.
+The \$1.0 million may be paid solely by the former owner/operator.
+As of September 30, 2011, over and above the \$1.0 million, total investigation and remediation costs of approximately \$1.8 million and \$0.0 million may be ene expended by the former owner/operator and HHEM, respectively, in accordance with the settlement agreement.
 Additionally, HHEM indirectly is currently being reimbursed through insurance coverage for a portion of the costs for which HHEM is responsible.
 HHEM believes that there is additional excess insurance coverage, which it intends to pursue as necessary.
-HHEM anticipates that there will be additional remediation expenses to be incurred once a remediation plan is agreed upon with the NJDEP, and t
+HHEM anticipates that there will be additional remediation expenses to be incurred once a